mawshd/Flutter_Sample_Projects/README.md

-# flutter_future_builder
+# AWS Flutter

-A new Flutter application.
+Flutter trainig.

 ## Getting Started

-This project is a starting point for a Flutter application.
+To get started please check branches.
+Good Luck !

 A few resources to get you started if this is your first Flutter project: